alliander-opensource/rcdt_robotics/docs/content/panther.md

 **GPS:**
 \
 To use the GPS in ROS, the `nmea-gps-docker` image is started automatically on the *Raspberry Pi*.
 This docker only works if the *Teltonika* forwards the GPS data to the *Raspberry Pi*.
-The corresponding settings can be adapted by going to the ip-adress of the *Teltonika* (`10.15.20.1`).
+The corresponding settings can be adapted by going to the ip-address of the *Teltonika* (`10.15.20.1`).
 Default username is `admin` and default password is `Husarion1` and logging in should give you the settings:

 ![teltonika-settings](../img/panther/teltonika_settings.png)

-Make sure that Hostname is set to the ip-adress of the *Raspberry Pi* (`10.15.20.2`).
+Make sure that Hostname is set to the ip-address of the *Raspberry Pi* (`10.15.20.2`).
 The docker image should now publish the GPS location on a ROS topic, if the location is available.
 Note that GPS might not work indoor.
 The GPS can also be tested in the *Teltonika* [map page](https://10.15.20.1/services/gps/map).

 ## Simulation